-If you can make a claim for the same child for the amount for an eligible dependant (line 305) and the amount for children born in 1995 or later (line 367), you can only claim the FCA on line 367 for this child.
+If you can make a claim for the same child for the amount for an eligible dependant (line 305) and the family caregiver amount for children under 18 years of age (line 367), you can only claim the FCA on line 367 for this child.

 John has been taking time off from work to take his wife Judy, who has a physical impairment and no income, to appointments and to attend to her personal needs.
 Judy's doctor certified in writing that she is dependent on her husband for her personal needs because of her impairment.
-John can claim the additional FCA of $2,000 when he calculates the spouse or common-law partner amount on line 303 of his Schedule 1.
+John can claim the additional FCA of $2,121 when he calculates the spouse or common-law partner amount on line 303 of his Schedule 1.

-One of Mike's children, Paul, is 10 years of age, has an impairment, and is eligible for the disability amount.
+One of Mike's children, Paul, is 10 years of age, has an impairment, and is eligible for the disability tax credit.
 Because of his impairment, Paul requires significant help from his father to attend to his personal needs.
 Mike has a signed letter from their doctor indicating his son's impairment, when it began, and what the duration of the impairment is expected to be.
 The letter also states that Paul needs much more help for his personal needs and care than children of the same age.
-Mike, who is separated, claims the amount for children (line 367) and the amount for an eligible dependant (line 305) for Paul.
-Mike can claim an additional amount of $2,000 for the FCA on line 367.
+Mike, who is separated, claims the family caregiver amount for children under 18 years of age (line 367) and the amount for an eligible dependant (line 305) for Paul.
 He cannot claim the additional amount for line 305 because the claim is made for the same dependant.

-Line 306 already includes the additional amount for $2,000 for the FCA.
+Line 306 already includes the additional amount for $2,121 for the FCA.

 Forms and publications